steady-bytes/draft/README.md

 ## Testing

-- Run "Cluster" debugger to start all three nodes
+- Run "Blueprint Cluster" debugger to start all three nodes
 - Run "Blueprint CMD: Register Cluster" debugger to register node 2 and node 3 to the leader (node 1)
 - ...